Should You Exercise When You Have the Flu?

 Does working out make the flu worse?

-Mild colds with above-the-neck symptoms are fine to exercise during.
-The flu, however, is usually more intense and warrants taking a break from workouts.
+It's generally safe to exercise with a cold that only sparks above-the-neck symptoms.
+The flu, however, is usually more intense and warrants taking a break from working out.
 If your flu symptoms are truly mild, you can exercise, but stick to low-intensity workouts.

 What is the best exercise for the flu?

-Rest is the best thing you can do for your body when you have the flu.
-As you recover, don't do any exercise that gets you out of breath — stick with walks.
+There is no one best exercise for the flu; rest is the best thing you can do for your body when you're sick.
+As you recover, don't do any exercise that gets you out of breath — stick with walks or other low-intensity movement like restorative yoga.

 references